-The main path of many diseases and medical conditions is due to "poor lifestyle leading to body weight problems such as being overweight and having obesity, then developing diabetes, hypertension, and hyperlipidemia.
-This further lead to a variety of metabolic disorder-induced complications, such as heart issues, stroke, kidney problems, even cancers, and Alzheimer's; therefore, finally leading to death or shortening a person's lifespan/longevity.
-That is why the author has decided to use the phrase, "health and longevity originate from body weight control" as the title.
-This article particularly focuses on one of the main paths bridges of linking body weight and glucoses.
+The main path of having many deadly diseases and medical complications is due to a poor lifestyle leading to body weight problems such as being overweight and having obesity, then developing diabetes, hypertension, and hyperlipidemia.
+As a result, a variety of metabolic disorder-induced complications such as heart issues, stroke, kidney problems, even cancers and Alzheimer's can occur, and finally leading to death or shortening a person's lifespan/longevity.
+This article particularly focuses on investigating the risk % of having CVD or stroke (CVD) versus body weight (m1), glucose (m2), and the average value of blood pressure (m3) and blood lipids (m4).
+Obesity and diabetes are two of the strongest influential diseases which would develop into many different deadly complications, particularly CVD or stroke when they are combined with the conditions of hypertension and hyperlipidemia.
+It should be noted that m1,m2, m3, and m4 values have already been normalized based on each individual healthy/unhealthy dividing line value.